spiral/docs/stempler/visitors.md

 > You can inject other tags or even PHP into your templates.

 ## Register Visitor
-Call `StemplerBootloader`->`addVistitor` to register visitor in the template engine.
+Call `StemplerBootloader`->`addVistitor` to register visitors in the template engine.
 We can do it using application bootloader:

 ```php
 namespace App\Bootloader;